AbdullahMunir9/AbdullahMunir9/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Web Developer** and **React Native Mobile App Developer** from Pakistan, dedicated to creating innovative digital solutions that make a difference.
+I'm a passionate **Full Stack Web Developer** and **Flutter/Dart Mobile App Developer** from Pakistan, dedicated to creating innovative digital solutions that make a difference.

 - 🌱 I'm currently learning **MERN Stack, DevOps, and Cloud Technologies**
 - 💼 All of my projects are available at [My Portfolio](https://abdullah-munir.vercel.app)
-- 💬 Ask me about **ReactJS, NextJS, NodeJS, React Native, MongoDB**
+- 💬 Ask me about **ReactJS, NextJS, NodeJS, Flutter, MongoDB**
 - 📫 How to reach me: **abdullahmunir467.@gmail.com**
 - ⚡ Fun fact: **I think coding is like solving puzzles - addictive and rewarding!**